iainfm/splatt/README.md

 Save videos and images of the shots taken for further analysis

+Configurable flip of the captured image (for when the webcam is mounted upside down)

 ## Planned features

 Auto-saving of shot trace static and video images with filename based on session name and date/time